 2. Emotional Intelligence

 But, what does this have to do with emotional intelligence?
 While the definitions of emotional intelligence vary, people who have a high emotional quotient (EQ) are able to control their emotions and react to others with empathy.
-In such a stress filled and uncertain world, employers are looking for those who are willing to help build a positive company culture.
+This is one of the skills that employers are looking for in such a stress filled and uncertain world.
+Employers seek those who are willing to help build a positive company culture.
 The world is going to continue to change and many challenges lay ahead.
 As the business world evolves, the most successful employees are going to be those that are able to see the opportunity in a crisis and foster positive relationships with everyone.

 3. Communication Skills